turingschool/front-end-curriculum/lessons/module-3/testing-async.md

   };
 }
 ```

-Now that we've isoloated and tested our fetch functionality, testing our component method is simplified, because we can
-mock the response from our new `addGrocery` function.
-We no longer need to test that fetch is being called in the
-component tests, we only need to test that the data is handled correctly after the function is called.
+Now that we've isolated and tested our fetch functionality, testing our component method handleAddGrocery is simplified, because we can mock the response from our new `addGrocery` function.
+We no longer need to test that fetch is being called in the component tests, we only need to test that the data is handled correctly after the function is called.

 To facilitate this, we're going to create a mock, which will override the addGrocery helper method we just created.

-Using Jest's `mockImplementationOnce` helper, we can control what is returned from our function each time it is
+Using Jest's `mockImplementationOnce` helper, we can control what is returned from our function each time it is called.
-called.
 This greatly simplifies our three tests.
-When we call `jest.mock('./apiCalls')`, jest overwrites any functions
-that are found in `apiCalls.js` with whatever we specify in the second argument to that mock function call.
+When we call `jest.mock('./apiCalls')`, jest overwrites any functions that are found in `apiCalls.js` with whatever we specify in the second argument to that mock function call.

 ```javascript
 // AddGroceryForm.test.js